 I'd like to get rich slowly in real estate the way my parents did.
 I'd like to buy and live in a house in a so-so to poor neighborhood in an otherwise good city where the growth trends say it will for sure be gentrified and grow substantially in value in a few years.
 I've done my homework and found a place that the growth wave will wash over it and make me good money, eventually.
 My concern is now.
 I'm specifically concerned with burglaries.
 There are a lot of them in the area.
 What can I do to maximize my odds of keeping from being a victim?

 That's an interesting strategy.
 You're right that when an area is gentrified, many homeowners benefit from the property appreciation.
 So if you're able to pick the right area, you could give your net worth a significant boost.

 You're also right to pay attention to the crime statistics in your neighborhood.
-According to the FBI, property crimes amount to over $150 billion in 2011 and approximately 32% were burglaries.
+According to the FBI, property crimes amounted to over $14.3 billion in 2015 and approximately 19.8% were burglaries.

 So if you have a theft problem in your new neighborhood, you need to take steps to protect yourself and your belongs.